 2. How do you get around in Vietnam with comfort?

-Currently, the demand for tourism is ever increasing with many attractive destinations and tours.
-Here are some popular means of Vietnam transport that you can consider:
+Currently, the demand for tourism is ever increasingly high with many attractive destinations and tours.
+Below are some popular means of Vietnam transportation that you can consider:

 2.1.
 By motorbike - A popular means of transportation in Vietnam

 2.2.
-By car - A convenient means of Vietnam transport
+By car - A convenient means of Vietnam transportation

 Car rental is becoming a new trend for travel enthusiasts.
 This means of Vietnam transport is loved by many people because of its convenience and comfort, because you can go wherever you want without any constraints.
 You can also change your itinerary on the spot to suit the weather conditions or your interests.